yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 In this case, New York's site will be the active site while London and Hong Kong will be the passive sites.
 As explained before, being passive does not necessarily means no work is done in these sites.
 However, in terms of replication over the WAN, these sites should not replicate to the other sites and usually should not alter data replicated from other sites because it may cause conflicts.

-Like all GigaSpaces Processing Units, the configuration details of each of the above components is placed in a {{pu.xml}} file.
+Like all GigaSpaces Processing Units, the configuration details of each of the above components is placed in a `pu.xml` file.
 Here are the contents of the files for each of the components:
 {gdeck}
 {gcard:New York Space}
 {code:xml}